How a starter motor works

 This task requires some experience, using basic tools, and will take up to two hours or so, depending on your model.

-When to change your starter motor
+When to replace your starter motor

 “First you need to eliminate the battery as a potential troublemaker”